AdobeDocs/commerce-contributor/src/pages/guides/code-contributions/contributing.md

 #### Priority

-The Magento team defines priorities during regular triage review meetings, based on the community assessment for severity.
+The Adobe team defines priorities during regular triage review meetings, based on the community assessment for severity.

 #### Severity

 -  Community Maintainers are allowed to set Severity labels during the initial issue triage according to the [Issue Processing Workflow](https://github.com/magento/magento2/wiki/GitHub-Issues-Processing-Workflow).
--  The Magento team can set or edit severity and priority based on our internal triage process and information provided in the initial community triage.
+-  The Adobe team can set or edit severity and priority based on our internal triage process and information provided in the initial community triage.
 -  Issue reporters can provide their own evaluation for severity by selecting a checkbox in the Issue description.

 The following list consists of questions you can ask to help determine the proper severity: